MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 *Refer to the General Ledger documentation for information about correcting General Ledger entries.*

-If you’re using multiple bins and posting fails, bin quantities will revert to their previous values.
+If you're using multiple bins and posting fails, bin quantities will revert to their previous values.

 ### Processing project return-from-inventory transactions

 If you are using Project Accounting, you can use the Returns Transaction Entry window to process project return-from-inventory transactions.

-If you’re using multiple bins and a default purchase returns bin exists at either the item-site or the site, the quantity at the default bin will decrease by the extended quantity for an item that is not tracked by serial or lot numbers.
+If you're using multiple bins and a default purchase returns bin exists at either the item-site or the site, the quantity at the default bin will decrease by the extended quantity for an item that is not tracked by serial or lot numbers.
 You can modify the default bin selections.
-If a default purchase returns bin doesn’t exist, you will be required to enter one.
-For serial- and lot-numbered items, the purchase returns bin is the bin associated with the serial or lot number and you won’t be able to change the bin.
+If a default purchase returns bin doesn't exist, you will be required to enter one.
+For serial- and lot-numbered items, the purchase returns bin is the bin associated with the serial or lot number and you won't be able to change the bin.

 **To process project return-from-inventory transactions:**